Moving company

-A moving company, removalist or van line is a company that helps people and businesses move their goods from one place to another.
-It offers all-inclusive services for relocations, like packing, loading, moving, unloading, unpacking, and arranging of items to be shifted.
+A moving company, also known as a removalist or van line, is a company that specializes in assisting individuals and businesses with relocating their goods from one location to another.
+Moving companies may offer additional or all-inclusive services for relocations, like packing, loading, moving, unloading, unpacking, and arranging of items to be shifted.
 Additional services may include cleaning services for houses, offices or warehousing facilities.

 Overview

-According to the U.S. Census Bureau, 40 million United States citizens have moved annually over the last decade.
-Of those people who have moved in the United States, 84.5% of them have moved within their own state, 12.5% have moved to another state, and 2.3% have moved to another country.
+According to the U.S. Census Bureau, in 2007, 40 million United States citizens had moved annually over the previous decade.
+Of these movers, 84.5% relocated within their own state, 12.5% moved to another state, and 2.3% moved to another country.

-The U.S. Department of Defense is the largest household goods shipper in the world with the Personal Property Program accounting for 20% of all moves.
+The U.S. Department of Defense is the largest household goods shipper in the world, with the Personal Property Program accounting for 20% of all moves.